NationalSecurityAgency/skills-docs/docs/contribution/devEnv.md

 To enable end-to-end testing of skills-client-js and all of the framework specific libraries, we developed a set of web-applications that integrate and exercise these libraries.
 These applications mimic real world integration and usage scenarios.
-[cypress.io](https://www.cypress.io/) is then used to execute numerous end-to-end tests against these web applications ensuring that these libraries do properly work in an integrated environment.
+[cypress.io](https://www.cypress.io/) is then used to execute numerous end-to-end tests against these web applications, ensuring that these libraries properly work in an integrated environment.

 The code for the web applications that mimics real world usage and end-to-end [cypress.io](https://www.cypress.io/) tests resides in the ``skills-client/skills-client-integration`` project.
 Let's take a look at its directory structure: